In this post

 What is GLONASS

-The GLONASS positioning system is a direct legacy of the Cold War.
-Its name comes from the acronym "ГЛОбальная НАвигационная Спутниковая Система" which, after a few glasses of vodka, can be translated as "Global'naya Navigatsionnaya Sputnikovaya Sistema".
-In short, it is Russia's response to the GPS satellite system deployed by the United States.
+The positioning system GLONASS is a direct legacy of the Cold War.
+Its name comes from the acronym "ГЛЛОбальная НАвигационнная Спутниковая Система" which, after having a few glasses of Vodka, podranslate as "Global'naya Navigatsionnaya Sputnikovaya Sistema".
+In short, it is Russia's answer to the GPS satellite system deployed by the United States.

 It consists of 31 satellites orbiting 19,100 km from earth.
 Not all of them are operational.
 There are three groups of 8 satellites orbiting at different points on the planet (providing global service), remaining for backup and different tests.